Protein (nutrient)

 Proteins are essential nutrients for the human body.
-They are one of the building blocks of body tissue and can also serve as a fuel source.
-As a fuel, proteins provide as much energy density as carbohydrates: 4 kcal (17 kJ) per gram; in contrast, lipids provide 9 kcal (37 kJ) per gram.
-The most important aspect and defining characteristic of protein from a nutritional standpoint is its amino acid composition.
+They are one of the constituents of body tissue and also serve as a fuel source.
+As fuel, proteins have the same energy density as carbohydrates: 17 kJ (4 kcal) per gram.
+The defining characteristic of protein from a nutritional standpoint is its amino acid composition.

-Proteins are polymer chains made of amino acids linked together by peptide bonds.
-During human digestion, proteins are broken down in the stomach to smaller polypeptide chains via hydrochloric acid and protease actions.
+Proteins are polymer chains made of amino acids linked by peptide bonds.
+During human digestion, proteins are broken down in the stomach into smaller polypeptide chains via hydrochloric acid and protease actions.
 This is crucial for the absorption of the essential amino acids that cannot be biosynthesized by the body.